bjuppa/com-plain-date/README.md

 Functions in ComPlainDate use object destructuring of parameters to extract only the properties that are actually needed.

-It still makes sense to keep a common expected _shape_ of objects, with some shared properties that can be mixed and matched for different purposes:

-- `year`
-- `month`
-- `day`

-- `hour`
-- `minute`
-- `second`
-- `millisecond`

-The plain-date and plain-time objects are the strictest forms of this common shape where every property exists as an integer.

-Whenever possible, relaxed objects having interchangeable number or string type properties can also be passed to functions, making it easier to combine user input into valid parameters.
+Whenever possible, relaxed objects having interchangeable `number` or `string` type properties can also be passed to functions, making it easier to combine user input into valid parameters.

 ### Avoid type aliases